QIICR/qiicr.github.io/_posts/2016-01-19-hello-world.md

 the initial, very static version of our web-site was developed without any strategic thinking put into facilitating its updates.

 But all of this is now history.
-Over the last two days  are rolling out an updated version of the QIICR web site!
+Over the last two days we have been rolling out an updated version of the QIICR web site!
 The new site is designed to make it easier to update content, contribute blog posts, and provide improved experience to the visitor.
 After considering several choices, I decided to use [Jekyll][1] as the content delivery platform.